What Is Oil Pulling And What Are Its Benefits?

 How Do I Oil Pull?

 This is the ideal amount of time to Oil Pull for because it’s long enough to break through plaque and loosen bacteria, but not so long as to cause the body to re-absorb toxins and bacteria.
-It’s important to note that you should not swish too hard – you don’t want to end up with a sore jaw and mouth – and you should never swallow the oil.
-Spit the oil out into the trash after you’re finished (your drain won’t thank you for spitting it in the sink) and rinse your mouth out with warm water.
+It’s important to note that you should not swish too hard.
+You don’t want to end up with a sore jaw and mouth!
+You should also never swallow the oil.
+Spit the oil out into the trash after you’re finished and rinse your mouth out with warm water.

 The oil you were just swishing is now carrying all of the detrimental bacteria that you were trying to eliminate – getting rid of all traces of it is the way to go.
 Brush your teeth after your mouth is free of oil, and you’re ready to go about your day!